Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: in many-to-many setting

-\begin{procedure} \DontPrintSemicolon \SetAlgoLined Let $b$ be the most preferred unproposed vertex by $a^\ell$ in $\prefal$ \; \If{$b$ is unmatched in $M$}{ $M=M\cup \{(a^\ell,b)\}$} \Else{ Let $a_j^y= M(b)$\; \If{($\ell>y$) or ($\ell==y$ and $a\succ_b a_j$)}{ $M=M\setminus \{(a_j^y,b)\}\cup \{(a^\ell,b)\}$ and add $a_j^y$ to $Q$\; } \textbf{else } add $a^\ell$ to $Q$ } \end{procedure} If a \emph{critical} vertex $a$ remains unmatched after exhausting its preference list $\prefa$ at level $\T^*$, $a$ raises its level to $\T+1$, and starts proposing to vertices in $\prefsa$ (see Line~\ref{alg:lqToAllS}--Line~\ref{alg:lqToAllE} of Algorithm~\ref{algo:criRSM}).
-It continues doing so until either it is matched or it has exhausted $\prefsa$ at level $\S+\T$.
-In contrast, if a non-critical vertex $a$ remains unmatched after exhausting its preference list $\prefa$ at level $\T^*$, $a$ does not propose any further.
-Recall that $\prefsa$ is a strict preference list containing all the neighbours (not restricted to critical vertices).
-Here, Algorithm~\ref{algo:criRSM}, again invokes \texttt{CriticalPropose()} for the level-based accept/reject by $b$.
-The algorithm terminates when either (i) all the vertices in $\AA$ are matched or (ii) all unmatched critical $a\in\AA$ have exhausted $\prefsa$ at level $\S+\T$ and all unmatched non-critical $a\in\AA$ have exhausted $\prefa$ at level $\T^*$.
-We note that $\S+\T=|\CC|=O(n)$, where $n=|\AA\cup\BB|$ and each edge of $G$ is explored at most $\S+\T+3$ times (at most three times at level $\T$, the Kir{\'a}ly's step, and at most once at every other level).
-Thus, the running time of our algorithm is $O(n\cdot |E|)$.
+If a vertex $a$ remains deficient\footnote{In the algorithm considered by Nasre \etal~\cite{NNRS2024popular}, a vertex $a$ raises its level to $\T+1$ if it is \textit{under-subscribed}.
+In our case, a vertex raises its level to $\T+1$ if it is \textit{deficient}.
+The levels $\T+1$ to $\S+\T$ in our algorithm correspond to the levels $\T+2$ to $\S+\T+1$ in the algorithm considered in~\cite{NNRS2024popular}.} after exhausting its preference list $\prefa$ at level $\T^*$, $a$ raises its level to $\T+1$ (see Line~\ref{tiesP:deficient} of procedure \texttt{TiesProposeStar()}), and starts proposing to vertices in $\prefsa$ (see Line~\ref{alg:LQAs}--Line~\ref{alg:LQAe} of Algorithm~\ref{algo:maxCRSMM}).
+It continues doing so until it becomes non-deficient or it exhausts $\prefsa$ at level $\S+\T$.
+In contrast, if a vertex $a$ is not deficient after exhausting its preference list $\prefa$ at level $\T^*$, $a$ does not propose any further.
+Recall that $\prefsa$ is a strict preference list containing all the neighbors (not restricted to \emph{lq} vertices).
+Here, at levels $\T+1$ and higher, Algorithm~\ref{algo:maxCRSMM}, again invokes \texttt{CriticalPropose()} for the level-based accept/reject by $b$.